Updated March 2019

 Northerners are also known for being way more friendly than Southerners, and I’ve had a lot of people tell me that they were put off by how cold or even rude Norwegians are, so maybe the north is a better choice for visitors?
 Though in Norwegians’ defense, they probably don’t actually mean to be cold or rude, they’re just being Norwegian.

 Northern Norway is definitely the region of Norway I love the most, and I think it has so many hidden gems.
-I especially love the Lyngen Alps and Helgeland, which might just be home to the friendliest people in all of Norway, and I would really love to drive the Varanger National Tourist Route someday.
+I especially love the Lyngen Alps and Helgeland, which might just be home to the friendliest people in all of Norway, and if you want a truly unique experience take a road trip through Finnmark, the far north of Norway.

 In general, it seems that if you actually go deeper into a national park instead of just stopping by the edge you’ll quickly find yourself all alone.
 And Norway has some amazing national parks to explore!